KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when CardSpace has not been started on the user's computer.

-    throw [System.IdentityModel.Selectors.ServiceNotStartedException]::New("CardSpace has not been started on the user's computer.")
+    throw [System.IdentityModel.Selectors.ServiceNotStartedException]::New('CardSpace has not been started on the user's computer.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Selectors.ServiceNotStartedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Selectors.ServiceNotStartedException.aspx)